-PREVIOUS: FoC – Part 5
+PREVIOUS: FoC – Part 3b

-SELF-DEFEATING re-enactment (cont.)
+3. SELF-DEFEATING re-enactment (cont.)

 • Getting something because we actually asked.
 Being direct about

-• To be calm, quiet, peaceful, not-anxious makes no sense to ACoAs.
-Without constant anxiety we feel empty, & so we call it boredom.
+• To be calm, quiet, peaceful makes no sense to ACoAs & make us anxious! 🧐 Without constant ‘agida‘ we feel empty, which we call boredom.
 Actually it’s healthy, but we have to get used to it, by filling it with love for ourselves.
-Even tho the compulsion to be a ’drama queen /king’ is unconscious, we’re still responsible for replacing it with a saner way of life.
+Even if the compulsion to be a ’drama queen /king’ is unconscious, it’s up to us to replace it with a saner way of life

 NEXT: Recovering from FoC #1